Seiya Suzuki Player Props: Cubs vs. Phillies

 Seiya Suzuki At The Plate

-- He has gone deep in 8.3% of his games this year, and 2.3% of his chances at the plate.
+- Looking at the 61 games he has played this year, he's homered in five of them (8.2%), and in 2.3% of his trips to the dish.

-- In 21 games this season (35.0%), Suzuki has picked up an RBI, and in four of those games (6.7%) he had two or more.
-He has also driven in three or more of his team's runs in one contest.
+- Suzuki has had at least one RBI in 34.4% of his games this season (21 of 61), with more than one RBI four times (6.6%).
+He has also been responsible for three or more of his team's runs in one contest.

-- He has scored in 22 games this season (36.7%), including multiple runs in three games.
+- In 22 of 61 games this year, he has scored, and three of those games included multiple runs.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.